RikVoorhaar/bgg-cohomology/README.md

 ## Installation

+Install sagemath.
+The code was developed in version 8.6, and has been tested to work with sage 8.9.

 Clone or download the repository, and run the following command in the `bggcomplex` folder to compile the code before first usage.

     sage setup.py build_ext -i